 DriftRock Flow: There are a couple of third party tools that I use for Facebook ads, but not to help me with ad creation.
 DriftRock is my tool of choice for management of Custom Audiences.

-Email Custom Audiences allow advertisers to target people on their email list.
+A customer list custom audience is created by uploading a customer list that Facebook matches with users so you can target them with ads. allow advertisers to target people on their email list.
 But the problem with email Custom Audiences is that they are static.
 Your targeting and exclusions are based on the accuracy and recency of that list the last time you uploaded it to Facebook.

 But DriftRock Flow solves this problem.
 Flow syncs with (as of writing this post) 21 different CRM options, including Infusionsoft, Constant Contact, Aweber, MailChimp and SalesForce.